 The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated to NT dollars at the exchange rates of the reporting date.
-The income and expenses of foreign operations, excluding foreign operations in hyperinflationary economies, are translated to NT dollars at average rate.
+The income and expenses of foreign operations are translated to NT dollars at average rate.
 Foreign currency differences are recognized in other comprehensive income, and are presented in the exchange differences on translation of foreign financial statements in equity.